 The American Society for Testing and Materials defines fatigue life, Nf, as the number of stress cycles of a specified character that a specimen sustains before failure of a specified nature occurs.
 Fatigue life is affected by cyclic stresses, residual stresses, material properties, internal defects, grain size, temperature, design geometry, surface quality, oxidation, corrosion, etc. For some materials, notably steel and titanium, there is a theoretical value for stress amplitude below which the material will not fail for any number of cycles, called a fatigue limit, endurance limit, or fatigue strength.

-Engineers use a number of methods to determine the fatigue life of a material.
-One of the most useful is the stress-life method, is commonly characterized by an S-N curve, also known as a Wöhler curve.
+Engineers use several methods to determine a material’s fatigue life.
+One of the most useful is the stress-life method is commonly characterized by an S-N curve, also known as a Wöhler curve.
 This method is illustrated in the figure.
-It plots applied stress (S) against component life or number of cycles to failure (N).
-As the stress decreases from some high value, component life increases slowly at first and then quite rapidly.
+It plots applied stress (S) against component life or the number of cycles to failure (N).
+As the stress decreases from some high value, component life increases slowly at first and then rapidly.
 Because fatigue like brittle fracture has such a variable nature, the data used to plot the curve will be treated statistically.
-The scatter in results is a consequence of the fatigue sensitivity to a number of test and material parameters that are impossible to control precisely.
+The scatter in results is a consequence of the fatigue sensitivity to many tests and material parameters that are impossible to control precisely.

-The following terms are defined for S-N curve:
+The following terms are defined for the S-N curve:

 - Fatigue Limit.
-Fatigue limit (also sometimes called the endurance limit) is the stress level, below which fatigue failure does not occur.
-This limit exists only for some ferrous (iron-base) and titanium alloys, for which the S–N curve becomes horizontal at higher N values.
+Fatigue (also called the endurance limit) is the stress level below which fatigue failure does not occur.
+This limit exists only for some ferrous (iron-based) and titanium alloys, for which the S–N curve becomes horizontal at higher N values.
 Other structural metals, such as aluminium and copper, do not have a distinct limit and will eventually fail even from small stress amplitudes.
 Typical values of the limit for steels are 1/2 the ultimate tensile strength, to a maximum of 290 MPa (42 ksi).

 The process of fatigue failure is characterized by three distinct steps:

-- Crack initiation, in which a small crack forms at some point of high stress concentration.
+- Crack initiation, a small crack forms at some point of high-stress concentration.

 - Crack propagation, during which this crack advances incrementally with each stress cycle.
 Most of the fatigue life is generally consumed in the crack growth phase.

-- Ultimate failure, which occurs very rapidly once the advancing crack has reached a critical size.
+- Ultimate failure occurs rapidly once the advancing crack has reached a critical size.

 Fatigue has been separated into regions of high cycle fatigue and low cycle fatigue.
 The chief difference between high cycle and low cycle fatigue is the number of cycles to failure.
-Transition between LCF and HCF is determined by the stress level, i.e., transition between plastic and elastic deformations.
+The transition between LCF and HCF is determined by the stress level, i.e., the transition between plastic and elastic deformations.

-- High cycle fatigue require more than 104 cycles to failure where stress is low and primarily elastic.
+- High-cycle fatigue requires more than 104 cycles to failure, where stress is low and primarily elastic.

-- Low cycle fatigue is characterized by repeated plastic deformation (i.e., in each cycle) and therefore, the number of cycles to failure is low.
-In the plastic region large changes in strain can be produced by small changes in stress.
+- Low cycle fatigue is characterized by repeated plastic deformation (i.e., in each cycle); therefore, the number of cycles to failure is low.
+In the plastic region, large changes in strain can be produced by small changes in stress.
 Experiments have shown that low cycle fatigue is also crack growth.

-Fatigue failures, both for high and low cycle, all follow the same basic steps process of crack initiation, stage I crack growth, stage II crack growth, and finally ultimate failure.
+Fatigue failures, both for high and low cycles, all follow the same basic steps process of crack initiation, stage I crack growth, stage II crack growth, and finally, ultimate failure.